manikandan-siva/Selenium_Maven_Framewok_E-commerce/README.md

 3) **Listeners**
    - Handled screenshot capture and intergrating it with extent reports functionality after every test success or failure.
-     - File design - Constructor to get the driver first, then webelement locator, methods to return that locator to test cases, hybrid methods to call other page object's class,which will be redirected from first pageobjects operations like login button in home screen to login screen and return corresponding object.

 4) **UsrAccCreateAndValdTest**
-   - TestNG file with actual test case having step-by-step execution code.
+   - TestNG file with actual test case having step-by-step execution.
-   - DataProvider is utilized to multi-run a method for different input.
+   - DataProvider is utilized to multi-run a same method for different inputs.

 ### Other folder